Comparison4 min read

 Choose the Genesis GV80 if:

-• Interior material quality and visual design are the highest priority
+• Interior material quality and design are your top priority

-• You value the industry's best warranty and included maintenance
+• You want the best warranty and included maintenance in luxury

-• You want a car-like driving feel that stays composed on a winding road
+• You like a car-like feel that stays composed on a good road

 Choose the Lincoln Aviator if:

-• You want more power from base trim (400 hp V6)
+• You want more power from the base trim (400 hp V6)

 • The PHEV Grand Touring's range and performance justify the premium